 Add the costs of permanent improvements made before you began using your home for business to the basis of your property.
 Depreciate these costs as part of the cost of the house as explained earlier.
 The costs of improvements made after you begin using your home for business (that affect the business part of your home, such as a new roof) are depreciated separately.
 Multiply the cost of the improvement by the business-use percentage and depreciate the result over the recovery period that would apply to your home if you began using it for business at the same time as the improvement.
 For improvements made this year, the recovery period is 39 years.
-For the percentage to use for the first year, see MACRS Percentage Table for 39-Year Nonresidential Real Property, earlier.
-For more information on recovery periods, see Which Recovery Period Applies? in chapter 3 of Publication 946.
+For the percentage to use for the first year, see Table 1, earlier.
+For more information on recovery periods, see Which Recovery Period Applies in chapter 4 of Publication 946.